Across the board: A win, place and show bet on a horse.

 Morning line: The starting odds set by the track handicapper.

-Off track: A track that is not fast.
+Off track: A track that is not fast; also, a type of wagering offered away from the host facility.

 Paddock: Structure or area where horses are saddled and kept before going to the track.